-Equivalency Assessments to determine whether alternative qualifications are equivalent to the baseline qualification are available from the Chartered Institute of Environmental Health for those whose qualifications are not documented in section 4.4 of the code.
-Successful candidates will receive a certificate of equivalence to the baseline qualification, entry on the Environmental Health Registration Board register and will be entitled to undertake the appropriate official controls in food hygiene.
+The Chartered Institute of Environmental Health are is now able to determine if alternative qualifications are equivalent to the baseline qualification (Tthe Higher Certificate in Food Control).
+Equivalency Assessments to determine whether alternative qualifications are equivalent to the baseline qualification are available from the Chartered Institute of Environmental Health for those Enforcement whose qualifications are not documented in section 4.54 of the code, but may fall into an equivalency 'grey area'.
+Successful candidates will receive a certificate of equivalence to the baseline qualification, entry on the Environmental Health Registration Board register and will be entitled to undertake the appropriate official controls in food-safety hygiene.